In this activity, we will be learning to compare masses in grams.

 How much heavier?

-First, let's find out which weighs most by using some mental calculations.
+First, let's find out which has the greatest mass by doing some mental calculations.

 So, the rice is heavier as it weighs more.